WPManageNinja/fluent-boards-dev-doc/README.md

 ### 1. Set Up API Access

-First, create API credentials:
+First, create WordPress Application Passwords:

-1. Go to `Fluent Boards → Settings → Rest API`
+1. Go to `Users → Profile` in WordPress admin
-2. Click "Create New API Key"
+2. Scroll to "Application Passwords" section
+3. Enter a name and click "Add New Application Password"
-3. Save your username and application password
+4. Save your username and generated application password

 ### 2. Make Your First API Call